elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 This section outlines how you can establish a bidirectional connection using a single negotiation and the *Warmup* technique.

+Note that applying an answer on pc1 triggers a `track` event.

 <!-- tabs-open -->

 ### JavaScript